thegrumpys/odop/client/docs/Help/search.md

 **Search terminated when step size reached the minimum limit (DELMIN)**
 The search terminated due to cutting step size to a value smaller than DELMIN.
 This usually indicates that no feasible solution is available.
 Perhaps the use of the TRADE command would be appropriate.

+When Search terminates on the DELMIN criteria it is possible that the design is over-specified.
+See [Design Situations](/docs/Help/designSituations.html) for additional details.

 #### SHORT SEARCH
 **Low iteration count may produce low precision results.**